-Kinsey found that only 20% of women masturbated regularly.
+Beliefs about women’s supposed orgasms with a lover are based on a mix of anatomy and stimulation techniques that men provide.
+Achieving orgasm depends on massaging the sex organ all the way to orgasm.
+Women clearly mistake emotional sensations for orgasm with a lover.
 Kinsey concluded that masturbation was not only the quickest way for a woman to orgasm (4 minutes on average) but also the most reliable way (95% success rate).
 He used women’s masturbatory activities to define female orgasm.
+But he found that only 20% of women masturbated regularly.
 There are many ways of demonstrating that women are mistaken about orgasm with a lover because they don’t understand what an orgasm is.
 So Kinsey’s work indicates that 20% of women may know how to orgasm.